kennethlng-signal/kafka-connect-example/README.md

 To create the custom Kafka Connect image, I followed the guide for "[extending Confluent Platform images](https://docs.confluent.io/platform/current/installation/docker/development.html#extend-cp-images)".
 The Dockerfile contains the code for extending the Kafka Connect image and installing the Snowflake connector.

-The connector is enabled in `connect` in the Docker Compose file.
+The connector is enabled and built in `connect` in the Docker Compose file.

 ```
 services:
   connect:
-    image: kennethlng/kafka-connect-snowflake-sink:1.0.0
+    image: kennethlng/kafka-connect:1.0.0
     build:
       context: .
       dockerfile: Dockerfile